piermafrost/GEOCLIM-dynsoil-steady-state/README.md

 6. Repeat steps 4 and 5 for all the templates in "config\_templates/".
    Note that the variable "degassing" of the ERA5 control ("IO\_INTERFACE\_ERA5\_ctrl") and CESM slab pre-industrial control ("IO\_INTERFACE\_CESM-slab") should correspond to the degassing in the forcing files "forcings/degassing\_573\_ERA5.txt" and "forcings/degassing\_573\_CESM-0.9x1.25\_slab.txt" (respectively).

-Note: to generate light outputs, one can choose not to output any geographically-distributed variables (weathering rates, lithology...).
+Note: to generate lighter outputs, one can choose not to output any geographically-distributed variables (weathering rates, lithology...).
 The variable "degassing" is the area-integral of the weathering field.
 To do so, put ".false." for those variables in the last block of the IO\_INTERFACE files.